elixir-lang/elixir-lang.github.com/getting-started/mix-otp/supervisor-and-application.markdown

 ## Understanding applications

 We have been working inside an application this entire time.
-In case you counted, we mentioned the term no less than 10 times in this page, up to this point, and we haven't yet defined it, so please ask the question "What is an application, anyway?"

-Thank you for asking.
-Well, you can say 'application', but you can write either `Application`, or `application/0`.
-The first is a module, implementing the Elixir idioms for packaging software, the second is a function that `mix new` put in our `mix.exs` project file.
-There's also an Erlang application definition file, let's start from there.

 Every time we changed a file and ran `mix compile`, we could see a `Generated kv app` message in the compilation output.

 We can find the generated `.app` file at `_build/dev/lib/kv/ebin/kv.app`.
 Let's have a look at its contents: